 All exterior doors will be locked during school hours.
 Visitors must enter through the controlled exterior main entrance to the vestibule and then through the controlled interior main office door for entry.
-We maintain visitor logs, require visitors to display a badge or identification card, and require all visitors, including parents, substitutes, and staff from other schools to wear a badge.

-The district implemented the Raptor Visitor Management System at each front office.
+The district utilizes the Raptor Visitor Management System in each front office.
 This visitor management software electronically logs visitors at check-in, screens all visitors against a national sex offender database, and provides real-time offender alerts.
 Link to the Raptor website.
+We require all visitors, substitutes, and staff to wear a badge.